lilbitner/eligibility-browser/README.md

 ### Further Questions

-##### Describe the backend's role in facilitating the above.
+#### Describe the backend's role in facilitating the above.
-* What API endpoint(s) would you write, and how would you structure them?
+##### What API endpoint(s) would you write, and how would you structure them?

 I would structure the endpoints as follows:
 * There would exist one GET endpoint to fetch the list of people to display.
 This endpoint would return basic information about each person in order to display them within the People column (i.e name, status, and id).
 It would return the status of each employee already calculated, as opposed to that logic existing on the frontend.
 * The next logical endpoint would be another GET to fetch the information about the person selected.
 I envision that the endpoint would leverage the id of the selected person, which the frontend already has access to, in order to query for that particular person's history and claims information.
 For now this endpoint returns both history and claims, though for scalability sake, if there exists a need to handle large amounts of data for history or claims, then perhaps the endpoints can be seperated.

-* Would you recommend a specific data storage solution?
+##### Would you recommend a specific data storage solution?
 Why?

 I believe a relational database would make sense for this set of data.
 From a high level, a People table, an EligibilityHistory table, and a Claims table.
 People would have many EligibilityHistory and People would have many Claims.
 Cloud based options, such as Amazon S3 or Google Cloud Storage, may be useful here to support scalability.

-##### Describe strategies for scaling the above application for the following cases:
+#### Describe strategies for scaling the above application for the following cases:
-* 100 claims per year for a person
+#### 100 claims per year for a person

 There are a few approaches to handling larger sets of claims data, some ideas are as follows:

 * Data pagination for this particular claims endpoint.
 For example, the Claims column could render the first '20' claims, and with each user click to the next '20', more data is fetched.
-* In line with data pagination, only rendering data that is selected for view within the History column itself.
+* Along the same lines as data pagination, only rendering data that is selected for view within the History column itself.
 For example, the user can select a particular timeframe within the History column, and the claims within that timeframe are rendered within the Claims column - so the amount of data fetched is reduced and segmented by timeframe.

-* 10,000 employees, and more than 10,000 dependents
+#### 10,000 employees, and more than 10,000 dependents

 With this scale of people data, it is important to reduce the potential performance issues that accompany rendering many components within the DOM and gathering large amounts of data.
 A few ideas are as follows: